mohammadrezaeicode/mr-excel-repo/README.md

 ## Formula Option [⬆️](#table-of-contents)

-We provide two distinct methods for defining formulas: customization and column type.
-In the customization approach, if you employ a cell containing data that is used within the formula, the formula will display an instance of the formula.
-When using the customization type, it's important to specify the formula type, which can be any of the following: AVERAGE, SUM, COUNT, MAX, or MIN.
+We offer two distinct methods for defining formulas: customization and column type.
+With the customization approach, if you use a cell containing data referenced in the formula, the formula will display the corresponding result.
+When utilizing this method, it's essential to specify the formula type, which can be one of the following: AVERAGE, SUM, COUNT, MAX, or MIN.

 <details>
 <summary>Display Code</summary>